owlfloater898/hangman-project/README.md

 This Hangman game is a Command Line Interface program.
 It features a menu and tracks game and user history.
 It get's its words from Wordnik's API.
 It has different difficulty levels.
-If you loose it gives you the definition of the word
+If you loose it gives you the definition of the word.
+It saves all progress if you exit the program and loads it every time

 ## How to Use Hangman Program
 ------------